NONM0894A Testing and Verification for Electricians

 This is a commercial, non-accredited, practical course.
 There are 8 CPD points available for eligible candidates.

-The course has a minimum of theoretical content and will increase the Testing and Verification capacity of candidates by practical demonstrations and hands on practical exercises.
+The course has minimal theoretical content and will increase the testing and verification capacity of candidates by practical demonstrations and hands on practical exercises.

 - Gain familiarity with Section 8 of AS/NZS3000

 - Understand the mandatory tests required for an electrical installation